ODataOrg/tutorials/built-in-functions.md

-Categories: Filtering collections
+**Categories**: Filtering collections

-Another way of filtering items is to use a type cast segment.
+**Description**: Another way of filtering items is to use a type cast segment.
 In this case we are looking for all of the flights that are part of Russell's trip.
 A type cast also allows us to append additional path segments that are properties of the subtype.

-Request
+**Request**

 ```
 GET http://services.odata.org/V4/TripPinService/People('russellwhyte')/Trips(0)/PlanItems/Microsoft.OData.SampleService.Models.TripPin.Flight